 When you are dealing with a nominee, chances are pretty good that the physical address of the legal entity is that of a corporate formation agent’s office.
 Google that address, and if dozens of companies come up that’s quite likely the case.
 This is especially true with foreign entities domiciled in the UK and Latin America.
 Panama especially was notorious for use of nominees.

 Q: Would you find that you had many beneficial owners with the same address?

 A: Not necessarily because the beneficial owners are individuals.
 But you would want to be cognizant of the address of the legal entity itself.
 If the beneficial owners, their personal address, matches up with the legal entity’s address, then that is another big red flag because they are not providing their actual personal home address.

 Q: I am an intermediary regulated by FinCEN and sometimes buyers or sellers don’t want to share passport information with me.
 How do I get the right information?

 A: If you are the institution that holds the account, and it is a legal entity customer, they are required by federal law to provide you with the beneficial owner’s personal information and if they refuse to do so I guess your next step is to refuse to open an account.

-What I found in the initial months after implementing the CDD Rule was you get the foot stomping, “Well I’ll just take my business to another bank.”
+What I found in the initial months after implementing the CDD Rule was you get the foot-stomping, “Well I’ll just take my business to another bank.”
 Well, they are just going to get the same issue at any bank they go to.
-Any type of government issued photo identification with an expiration date is acceptable, so a driver’s license or a photo identification issued by the state is acceptable in lieu of a passport.
+Any type of government-issued photo identification with an expiration date is acceptable, so a driver’s license or photo identification issued by the state is acceptable in lieu of a passport.